-With a history that spans thousands of years, Alaska Native people have experienced and navigated enumerable amounts of change.
+With a history that spans thousands of years, Alaska Native people have experienced and navigated innumerable amounts of change.
 Alaska Native people have developed a thriving lifeway that provides for the needs of society, culture, language, governance, and education.
 This fundamental self-governance is acknowledged in the United States Constitution.
-More recently, the Indian Self Determination and Assistance Act (ISDEAA) of 1975 outlines how the federal government will transfer the operation of programs, services, functions, and activities to Federally Recognized Tribes.
+More recently, the Indian Self Determination and Assistance Act (ISDEAA) of 1975 outlines how the federal government will transfer the operation of programs, services, functions, and activities to Federally Recognized Tribes, which many Tribes have provided prior to federal recognition through the ISDEAA.

-The existence and rights of Tribes continue to be shown through Federal Indian Law and Policy.
+The inherent sovereignty and authority of Tribes continue to be shown through Federal Indian Law and Policy.
 Federal Indian Law is based on the principle that Tribes are self-governing, sovereign entities within the borders of the United States.
 In legal terms, this construct is known as domestic dependent nations.
 Tribal governments are sovereign nations, and there is a unique relationship between Tribes and the federal government known as Federal Trust Responsibility.

 The United States Congress has plenary authority in determining how the federal government meets the Federal Trust Responsibility.